A Conversation with Harrison David Rivers and Ted Shen

-In the world premiere musical Broadbend, Arkansas, an African-American family grapples with decades of inequality, violence, and suppression in the South.
+In the world premiere musical Broadbend, Arkansas, a Black family grapples with decades of inequality, violence, and suppression in the South.
 This unique piece, spanning nearly half a century and three generations, asks us to contemplate the cycle of violence in this country and how we will find hope and create change against the backdrop of hate that plagues America.
-Broadbend, Arkansas premieres at Transport Group this October, produced in association with The Public Theater.
-Jesse Cameron Alick, company dramaturg at The Public, speaks to librettist Harrison David Rivers and composer Ted Shen.
+Broadbend, Arkansas, produced in association with The Public Theater, premiered at The Duke on 42nd Street in Fall 2019 and is now streaming online for free through August 16.
+In this interview, Company Dramaturg at The Public Jesse Cameron Alick speaks to Librettist Harrison David Rivers and Composer Ted Shen.

 Jesse Cameron Alick: In your own words, what is Broadbend, Arkansas about?